blatchley/AUHACK19/README.md

-# AUHACK multiplayer snake game
+# Multiplayer snake game

-This is a multiplayer snake game made for AUHACK 2019.

-Made by Frederik Brasch (https://github.com/FrederikBrasch) and Adam Blatchley Hansen (https://github.com/killerdogice)
+This is a multiplayer snake game, building on a project started at AUHACK 2019 by Frederik Brasch (https://github.com/FrederikBrasch) and Adam Blatchley Hansen (https://github.com/killerdogice)

 Game consists of a c++ boost::beast web socket server running a basic c++ game engine, running in docker, on a google cloud linux vm.
 The webpage is served with basic html and javascript.

-Web hosting is set up at www.competitivesnek.dk, however the hosting has not yet gone through full dns registration, and may not be responsive before the deadline.
+Web hosting is set up at www.competitivesnek.dk, and the google cloud VM should have enough free credits to continue running until ~late May/early June.

-If the website is not active, the google server can be accessed at http://35.243.131.250/, and should remain stable for at least a month or so.

 To play the game, click connect, then control the two snakes with arrow keys and wasd.